SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/Int.rst

 ================ ================= ============= ======================== ====================== ===========

-the **RoundToEven RoundToOdd** are very special ,Used in some statistical fields with high accuracy concerd, SpinalHDL is no support yet. if it is really necessary, will be supported in the future.
+the **RoundToEven RoundToOdd** are very special ,Used in some statistical fields with high accuracy concerd, SpinalHDL don't support them yet.

 You can find **ROUNDUP, ROUNDDOWN, ROUNDTOZERO, ROUNDTOINF, ROUNDTOEVEN, ROUNTOODD** are very close, `ROUNDTOINF` is most common. the api of round in different Programing-language may different.